mathiasverraes/15yearsddd/README.md

 ## Submitting

+Deadline: November 1st 2018

 Please submit your essay in [Leanpub-style Markdown](https://leanpub.com/help/manual#leanpub-auto-leanpub-flavoured-markdown-and-markua).
 Include your images in high quality, a 1 to 3 line biography, and a license.
 You can submit by email to contact@dddeurope.com, or commit it in Github.
 Don't worry too miuch about details like getting the image dimensions right, we'll take care of that.

 ## Editing process.